isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-02-27-post-Response by SPS Rahayu Mahzam at the Committee of Supply Debate 2023.md

 {:start="60"}
 60. Possible changes include:

-(a)       Giving the Court more powers to identify the assets and means of a non-compliant judgment debtor.
-With more information, the successful party can better decide whether and how to enforce the judgment.
+(a)       Giving the Court more powers to identify the assets and means of a non-compliant judgment debtor – with more information, the successful party can better decide whether and how to enforce the judgment; and

 (b)       Introducing new powers to deter and punish non-compliance with Court orders.